 Basic physics principles involved in energy production, distribution and storage: engines, generators, photosynthesis, fossil fuels, solar energy, photovoltaics, thermoelectrics, geothermal, wind & hydro power, fuel cells, batteries, nuclear energy, and the power grid.
 Three lecture hours.
 (Y) Prerequisite: PHYS 2620 or instructor permission.
 PHYS 3110 is not a prerequsite.

 The course begins by covering the fundamentals of analog and digital electronics, including the use of transistors, FET's, operational amplifiers, TTL, and CMOS integrated circuits.
 Following this students conduct projects with modern microcontroller boards (Arduino and Raspberry Pi) using the concepts and the experience gained from the prior fundamentals.
 Six laboratory hours.
-Prerequisite: PHYS 2640 or 2040 or PHYS 2419.
+Prerequisite: PHYS 2040 or PHYS 2419.

 Approximately five experiments drawn from the major fields of physics.
 Introduces precision apparatus, experimental techniques, and methods of evaluating experimental results.
 Outside report preparation is required.
 Six laboratory hours.
 Prerequisite: PHYS 2640 or PHYS 2419

 Approximately three to five experiments, selected in consultation with the instructor, emphasizing modern aspects.
 Outside library research and report preparation are required.
 Six laboratory hours.
 Prerequisite: PHYS 2640 or PHYS 2419.
 PHYS 3170 is an independent course, and not a prerequisite.